bcgov/simple-R-shiny/README.md

 build process runs as fast as possible.
 If you are familiar with Docker you know that you can also set environment variables that import this information, however this prevents the build process from using the cached layer for this step.
 Therefore the packages.txt file is used to build an explicit local Dockerfile that ensures fast repeated builds.

-The packages.txt file should look something like this:
+The packages.txt file should look something like this (package names separated by a space, no quotation marks):
 ```
-'package1', 'package2', 'package3'
+package1 package2 package3
 ```
 with all packages on the same line.